dmitriy-kisil/Weather_app/README.md

 Code for backend part host on Heroku free dyno, so if you got 'connection was closed because 'full header was received' - just close and open app again.
 Server starting up time around 30sec - 1min from sleep.
 After 30 min of inactivity, server will go to sleep again

 Used in project technologies: Python3, Flask, MongoDB, Docker.
-Code hosted on Heroku and DB on MLab.
+Code hosted previously on Heroku and then moved to Google AppEngine and DB on MLab.

 It's backend part.
 For frontend, please, go [here](https://github.com/Oysiyl/simple-weather-app)